 Next to these 'major' or main documents which I analysed and encoded, other documents came along in the course of research which helped me contextualise the analysis.
-Apart from the funding guidelines mentioned earlier, these included documents related to the legal framework for electricity, which I had thus far had no experience with.
-When they came up during my fieldwork, I retrieved them and noted their relation to the fieldwork, but refrained from coding them.
+Apart from the funding guidelines mentioned earlier, these included documents related to the legal framework for electricity, which I encountered for the first time.
+When they came up during my fieldwork, I retrieved them and noted their relation to the fieldwork without coding them.
 Another class of documents I collected were materials related to the conferences I attended, such as the programme, the presentations or recaps of the event.
 I sifted through these materials when putting my field notes into a digital format, using them to check for potential interview partners or cross-checking my field notes, but refrained from coding them.